As I was reminiscing with a long-lost friend about the days of old, she made the comment, “you had the fairy tale life.”

 Kinda far from the fairy tale I grew up hoping for.

 I think this is the reason why my kids have never seen Cinderella, or most of the other princess related fairy tales.
-It’s also largely the reason why we unplugged.
+It’s also largely the reason why we limit screen time.
 Because in my generation, the thinking of the world (primarily through seemingly harmless media) shaped what I believed about myself, what I believed I had to have to be happy, and what I believed about God.
 And even at 30 something years old, I’m still battling the lies.

 You see, we’ve got much of life all wrong: our thinking about the purpose of life, what love is, who God is…oh I could go on and on.
 We’ve got it all messed up.
 Not that there is anything wrong with being a wife, getting good grades or trying hard to achieve something.
 That’s not the point.
 The problem is that our end destination or goal doesn’t match the REAL fairy tale.